Arctic science for global challenges

 Svalbard Science Centre with majestetic Hiorthfjell in the background.
 (Photo: Steve Coulson/UNIS).

 UNIS in the Svalbard Science Centre

-UNIS is the core of the Svalbard Science Centre, an international arctic centre of expertise in research and education, which also incorporates other professional and scientific institutions on Svalbard, such as The Norwegian Polar Institute, EISCAT and Svalbard Science Forum.
+UNIS is the core institution of the Svalbard Science Centre, an international Arctic centre of expertise in research and education, which also incorporates other professional and scientific institutions on Svalbard, such as The Norwegian Polar Institute, EISCAT and Svalbard Science Forum.

-The 12 000 square meter science centre, inaugurated in April 2006, is a modern building with optimal conditions for studying and research linked to arctic nature and the greatly expanded volume will facilitate the continuing strong development of education and research at UNIS.
-The Svalbard Science Centre is therefore a centre of competence for arctic research, teaching and logistics, where UNIS is the main operator.
+The 12,000 square meter science centre, inaugurated in April 2006, is a modern building with optimal conditions for studying and research linked to arctic nature and the greatly expanded volume will facilitate the continuing strong development of education and research at UNIS.
+The Svalbard Science Centre is therefore a centre of competence for arctic research, teaching and logistics, where UNIS is the main institution.